Vatrano’s OT goal pushes Panthers past Blue Jackets 5-4

 Bjorkstrand scored on a 2-on-1 rush off a nice feed from Domi at the 6-minute mark of the second period.
 Bjorkstrand struck again later in the second from the right circle after Riley Nash shoveled a pass out from the behind the net.

-The Panthers had a miserable second period offensively, managing just four on-target shots, but Hornqvist’s deflection of Forsling shot with 4:10 left made it a one-goal game.
+The Panthers had a miserable second period offensively, managing just four on-target shots, but Hornqvist’s deflection of Forsling’s shot with 4:10 left made it a one-goal game.

 Laine rifled in a shot from the left circle on a power play early in the third.
 Domi slid in a shot from a sharp angle 80 seconds later for a 4-1 lead, but the Panthers came charging back.